Elliott Bay Connections

 Elliott Bay Connections is a public–private partnership to connect, restore and revitalize public parks along the Elliott Bay waterfront from Pier 62 (just north of the Seattle Aquarium) to The Beach at Expedia Group.

-• The parks of Elliott Bay with a new greenway trail between Waterfront Park and Olympic Sculpture Park — open now!
+• Connecting the parks of Elliott Bay with a new greenway between Waterfront Park and Olympic Sculpture Park

-• People to Myrtle Edwards and Centennial Parks with the restoration and revitalization of these parks.
+• Connecting people to Myrtle Edwards and Centennial parks by restoring and revitalizing these parks

-• People to each other by helping make the Elliott Bay waterfront a welcoming place for all.
+• Connecting people to each other by helping make the Elliott Bay waterfront a welcoming place for all

 On April 21, 2026, Elliott Bay Connections opened a new greenway on the east side of Alaskan Way, from Virginia Street to Clay Street, connecting Waterfront Park to the Olympic Sculpture Park.